UniversityOfSaintThomas/UST-EASY/Docs/cci-dataloading.md

 ```

 If you need to connect an org, run the following command.
 It will connect, via a browser, to an org for authentication of
-that org. in this case "easy_app_dev" is the alias of the connected org and can be whatever you want. --login-url is the
+that org.
+In this case, "easy_app_dev" is the alias of the connected org and can be whatever you want. --login-url is the
 custom domain of the org and will be unique for each org.

 ```